tonton-pixel/emoji-patterns/README.md

 ## Available Patterns

-The following patterns are generated using the information parsed from the Unicode emoji data files `emoji-data.txt`, `emoji-sequences.txt` and `emoji-zwj-sequences.txt`:
+The following patterns are generated using the information parsed from the Emoji 12.1 data files `emoji-data.txt`, `emoji-sequences.txt` and `emoji-zwj-sequences.txt`:

 - **Basic_Emoji**
 - **Emoji**